gkaczmarczyk/aem-nodemorph/README.md

 - **Operation Modes:** Choose from four operations via a dropdown, each tailored to common AEM tasks:
   - **Add/Update Properties:** Set or update properties on matching nodes.
 Supports single values (`key=value`) or arrays (`key=[val1,val2]`), with optional filters by property or node name.
   - **Replace Properties:** Find and replace property values (e.g., swap `oldValue` for `newValue` in `jcr:title`) with pinpoint accuracy.
+    - **Partial Match:** _(optional)_ Searches for property values containing the “Find Value” text anywhere within them, and replaces only the matched portion while leaving the rest of the property value unchanged.
+Works similarly to Substring Match in the Search tab, but applies changes instead of just filtering results.
   - **Copy:** Move nodes or properties with three flavors:
     - **Node:** Copy a node to a new location (e.g., `node1` to `node2`).
     - **Property:** Duplicate a property within a node (e.g., `propName` to `newProp`).